adamjohnsnow/catbank-tech-test/README.md

 ### To run locally

 You will need the Vercel CLI and an account set up.
-After cloning this repo, use `vercel link` to asign to a project, then in the vercel web UI generate a Postgres database and link to this project.
-You can then run `vercel env pull .env.local` to populate environment variables to connect to your database.
+After cloning this repo, use `vercel link` to asign to a project, then in the Vercel web UI, you can provision a new Postgres database and link to this project.
+You can then run `vercel env pull .env.local` in your terminal to populate environment variables to connect to your database.

 Remeber to run `yarn install` and then you can start the local server on `localhost:3000` with `yarn dev`

+However, if you just want see the app running, it is deployed as [a vercel app here](https://catbank-tech-test.vercel.app)

 ### Applying promotional balances

-In your environment varibales include `PROMOTION_END_DATE="2023-11-30"` and `PROMOTION_VALUE=100`, adjust the end date to suit usecase
+In your environment varibales include `PROMOTION_END_DATE="2023-11-30"` and `PROMOTION_VALUE=100`, adjust the end date to suit usecase.
+NB - if you run `vercel env pull .env.local` again, this will overwrite your promotion variables.

-### Caveats and Todo
+### Caveats and Todo's

-- Proper user password encryption
+- Proper user password encryption (bcrypt etc)
-- auth session tokens not implemented
+- auth session tokens
+- Transaction wrappers / eliminate race conditions / queueing transactions for integrity
 - Client side input validations on forms
-- Testing (I wanted to spend the time getting working features) as this is described as a prototype
+- Testing (I wanted to spend the time getting working features) - this is described as a prototype
+- Split DB dev/test/prod
+- Better error handling / edge cases
+- header/footer partials
+- caching/useQuery/refetch
+- Probably shouldn't call everything 'props' for the interfaces, maybe should be custom types?
+- User ORM instead of SQP strings